jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Ensure SmartScreen is enabled as per the test, if you force users to use edge even better
 Ensure UAC blocks Applications with Revoked Certificates: https://learn.microsoft.com/en-us/troubleshoot/windows-client/identity/uac-blocks-elevation-executable-apps
-Ideally set UAC control to highest
+Ideally set UAC control to highest  - *Detection Oppurtunity*: Monitor UAC Bypass techniques

 When you upload a cert to MDE it also uploads the hash that was signed by cert which also blocks the hash which adds extra layer to Cert Removal Attack
 Lets suppose you reverse engineer an executable to change the hash, a few things will happen: